wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 it will make black color a transparency color key.

+#### display

+Before starting application, please set below env value to force qt use rkximagesink to show video on bottom.

+  export QT_GSTREAMER_WINDOW_VIDEOSINK=rkximagesink

+Please notice that only videowidget support using custom sink, qmlvideo can't use the other sink.

 ## Others

 Somtimes we need a 1080P UI with the video layer in 4K resolution for smooth, then we might need this patch.